Every Language Model Has a Forgery-Resistant Signature: How to extract an ellipse

 Our re-parameterization is useful because it isolates distinct operations on the LM representations.
 The output is first rotated by \(\mV^\top\), scaled along the axis directions by \(\mSigma\), rotated again by \(\mU\), translated by \(\vb\), then projected into a higher dimensional space by \(\mA^-\).
 In the original formulation, these operations all occur implicitly via \(\mC\mW\odot\vgamma\) and \(\mC\mW\vbeta\).

-Because model outputs are on a \(d\)-dimensional ellipsoid in \(v\) dimensional space, we will first project them back down to \(d\) dimensions before fitting an ellipsoid to them.
+Because model outputs are on a \(d\)-dimensional ellipse in \(v\) dimensional space, we will first project them back down to \(d\) dimensions before fitting an ellipse to them.
 For simplicity's sake, we choose the down-projection matrix \(\mA\in\R^{d\times v}\) to be the first \(d\) rows of the identity matrix \(\mI_{1,\dots,d}\) because multiplying by this amounts to truncating a vector after \(d\) entries.

 Now we can solve for our first parameter~\(\mA^-\), the up-projection matrix that restores down-projected vectors to their full dimension.
 We begin by collecting \(d\) logprob outputs from the model and centering them.
 These outputs come from some unknown hidden states \(\vh_1,\ldots,\vh_d\in\R^d\), which we consider to be stacked into a matrix \(\mH\in\R^{d\times d}\), meaning our collected outputs are \(\mC\mW\mH\).
 We are looking for \(\mA^-\) such that \(\mA^-\mA\mC\mW=\mC\mW\).
 This can be solved by inverting the down-projected outputs \(\mA^-=\mC\mW\mH(\mA\mC\mW\mH)^{-1} = \mC\mW(\mA\mC\mW)^{-1}\).